sndyuk/rimnet/README.md

 ```

 #### Example 1.
 Confirm running the agent
-The peer client will show the log "The peer(10.0.0.1) not found".
+The peer client will show the log "The target peer(10.0.0.1) not found".

 ```sh
 $ sudo ip netns exec rimnet_1 nc -u 10.0.0.1 7891